CHAPTER THREE: 3520

 F-3.
 Satisfactory service in any tenurable rank may be used to fulfill the probationary periods required for awarding tenure.
 A maximum of two years of satisfactory service in the rank of instructor at UI may be recognized in partial fulfillment of the time requirement in the tenurable ranks. [rev. & ren.
 1-10]

 F-4.
 In cases involving prior equivalent experience, tenure may be granted following less than the usual period of service.
 In particular, a new faculty member with comparable experience (see FSH 3050 B) from other institutions in relation to the expectations set forth in his/her position description may be granted credit for such experience up to a maximum of four years and may be considered for tenure after a minimum of one full year of service at UI.
-A faculty member initially employed as a full professor may be appointed with tenure when this action is supported by a majority of the tenured faculty in the department or equivalent unit and by the university administration; otherwise, a full professor not appointed with tenure is considered for tenure not later than the fourth full year of service. [ed.
+A faculty member initially employed as an associate or full professor, having already attained tenure at another college or university may be appointed with tenure.
+However, before any negotiations for appointment with tenure can begin, this action must be supported by a majority vote of the tenured faculty in the department or equivalent unit and by the university administration.
+If an associate or full professor is not appointed with tenure, they are considered for tenure not later than the fourth full year of service. [ed.
 7-98, rev. & ren.
-1-10]
+1-10, rev. 1-14]

 F-5.
 In the event that a nontenured faculty member’s service at UI has been discontinuous, prior years in the same or a similar tenurable rank may be counted toward tenure eligibility, subject to the limitation stated in F-3 with respect to instructors, and subject to the conditions that: [rev. & ren.
 1-10]